MalawaDev/Usagi/README.md

+# Usagi
-# Usagi, a music player for your Osu! beatmaps
+## Written in TS and using Electron, Usagi is a music player for your Osu! beatmaps.
 ### Usagi is a fan-made project, and it is not affiliated with Osu!

 ## Features